-Where string lights provide a gentle, atmospheric glow for your outdoor escapades, rope lights tend to be brighter and more functional.
+While string lights provide a gentle, atmospheric glow for your outdoor escapades, rope lights tend to be brighter and more functional.
 The Luminoodle Light Rope is a durable, waterproof tube of lights that can be hung, strung, stuck, or magnetized just about anywhere.
-The strands come in five- and ten-foot lengths, in both bright white and colored varieties.
+The strands come in five and ten-foot lengths, as well as in bright white and colored varieties.
 Just be sure to have a small USB battery for lantern use as the Luminoodle doesn’t hold a charge on its own.

 Knog PWR Lantern 300L

-For the avid outdoorsman into all manner of adventure, it helps to have tools that work and play well together.
+For the avid outdoorsman who loves adventures, it helps to have tools that work and play well together.
 Knog’s PWR Modular System includes a range of devices from camp lanterns and flashlights to bike lights and outdoor speakers.
 What ties them together is that they all run off of one type of battery.
 Start with the PWR Lantern 300L that includes a small battery and build up your modular outdoor kit from there.

 UCO Candle Lantern

-Battery-operated lanterns always seem to die when you need them most.
+Battery-operated lanterns always seem to die when you need them the most.
 Kick it old-school with this reliable aluminum candle lantern from UCO.
 Its rugged, collapsible construction makes it easy to fit into any camp box, and its spring-loaded tube keeps pushing the candle upward for a consistent flame as long as 12 hours.
-Plus, it does double duty as a bug repellent when loaded with a citronella candle.
+Plus, it pulls double-duty as a bug repellent when loaded with a citronella candle.

 Coleman Northstar Propane Lantern

 For an old-school, no-nonsense camp lamp that just plain works, it’s hard to beat Coleman’s Northstar Propane Lantern.
-This tried-and-true classic is one of the brightest camp lanterns on the market, with more than 1,500 lumens.
-It also ensures easy operation with a simple push-button ignition and a PerfectFlow internal fuel system to control gas flow and light output.
+This tried-and-true classic is a very bright camping lantern, with more than 1,500 lumens to boot.
+It also ensures easy operation with simple push-button ignition and a PerfectFlow internal fuel system to control gas flow and light output.